Shoes and Ships:

-If you have read any of my previous posts on the boys of the Shoeblack Society — Peter Carpenter and Robert Watts and George Roby — you will be aware of the inspirational role of Martin Ware in the lives of these young Londoners.
-He was a barrister by profession, but he was a philanthropist by nature, and his concern for children whose fortunes he hoped to turn around was informed by a powerful Christianity that was always compassionate but never sentimental.
+If you have read any of my previous articles on the boys of the Shoeblack Society — Peter Carpenter and Robert Watts and George Roby — you will be aware of the inspirational role of Martin Ware in the lives of these young Londoners.
+He was a barrister by profession but a philanthropist by nature, and his concern for children whose fortunes he hoped to turn around was informed by a powerful Christianity that was always compassionate but never sentimental.

 Marcus was thirteen at the time.
 He had been born in Hoxton, which in the mid-nineteenth century was a solidly working-class area of the capital lying between the Regent’s Canal to the west and Hackney to the east.
 There were many slums, and one imagines that conditions for the residents of Hoxton were difficult in the extreme.

-Ware knew about the problem because Emma Worley had come to the Shoeblack Society hoping to enrol Marcus.
+Ware knew about the problem because Emma Worley had come to the Shoeblack Society in the hope of enrolling Marcus.
 She gave him a vivid insight into the life she and her family were having to lead.
 They lived in Peace Cottages, a narrow shabby street just to the north of the Foundling Hospital in Bloomsbury.
 Only a stone’s throw away, in Cromer Street, stood a Baptist chapel, and a drawing from the 1850s survives.
-We have every reason to believe that it was Cromer Street that Ware was referring to when he noted in his journal that Marcus “goes to the Baptist chapel” with his mother.
+We have every reason to believe that it was Cromer Street that Ware was referring to when he noted in his journal that Marcus ‘goes to the Baptist chapel’ with his mother.

 A few days after Emma Worley’s visit Ware went down to Peace Cottages.
-He was struck by William Worley —“a fine looking man”— but the odour of violence was unmistakable.
-There was clear tension between this domineering father and his son, and Ware recorded that Worley had tried to force Marcus to go out with his blacking box but that Marcus had refused.
+He was struck by William Worley — ‘a fine looking man’ — but the odour of violence was unmistakable.
+There was clear tension between this domineering father and his son, and Ware recorded that Worley had tried to force Marcus to go out with his blacking box, but Marcus had refused.
 Although the journal does not spell out the reason for his refusal, it would appear that the boy’s clothing was inadequate, for Ware also noted that he took him a pair of trousers later in the week.

 Marcus too had his moments.
 He was obviously a handful, which makes one wonder what impact his troubled relationship with his father had had.
-Even Ware, who comes across as unusually forbearing, had his limits, and he was driven to suspend the boy from the Society for three days.
+Even Ware, who comes across as unusually forbearing, had his limits and was driven to suspend the boy from the Society for three days.
 He worked briefly at a hotel — as a shoeblack? — but the hotel closed.
 And then, early in 1863, when he was fifteen rising sixteen, he took a step that changed his life.
 He signed up for the Royal Navy.